filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports smart contracts:

-- Layer 0 is our storage and retrieval layer
+- Layer 0: Our storage and retrieval layer
-- Layer 1 is our on-chain, state layer
+- Layer 1: Our on-chain, state layer
-- Layer 2 is our off-chain, data layer
+- Layer 2: Our off-chain, data layer

 #### Layer 0: storage and retrieval layer